Vitamin C, a.k.a. ascorbic acid is probably one of the best-known vitamins around.

-It is water-soluble meaning that it cannot be stored in the body like fat soluble vitamins A, D, E & K can be.
+It’s water-soluble meaning that it cannot be stored in the body like fat-soluble vitamins A, D, E & K can be.
 As such, the body requires a steady supply of vitamin C every day for optimal health.

 There is a growing school of thought that is starting to see vitamin C deficiency as an inborn error in carbohydrate metabolism versus a classic vitamin deficiency.

 Are the recommendations for vitamin C really evidenced-based?